cbeav/hadoosh/README.txt

 Navigating HDFS from the command line is painful and doesn't feature tab completion for either paths or commands.
-The Duhdoop shell offers basic navigation commands to simylify this process.
+The HadooSh interactive shell offers basic navigation commands to simplify navigating the behemoth.

-Supported operations:
+Currently supported operations:
  - ls
  - cd
  - pwd

+Planned future actions:
+ - mv
+ - rm
+ - cp

+To use HadooSh, just copy the included jar to your Hadoop cluster's gateway, make sure you've kinit'd if necessary, and run the following:

+hadoop jar HadooSh.jar HadooSh

 Authors: Chris Beavers and Paul Hobbs